mekkablue/Glyphs-Scripts/README.md

 * **Find and Replace Metrics Keys:** GUI for searching and replacing text in the L and R metrics keys, e.g. replace '=X+15' by '=X'.
 Leave the search field blank for appending.
 * **Make tab with letter combos:** takes your selected glyphs and opens a new tab with all possible combinations of the letters.
 * **Reset alternate glyph width:** resets the width of suffixed glyphs to the width of their unsuffixed counterparts.
 E.g., *Adieresis.ss01* will be reset to the width of *Adieresis*.
+* **Steal kerning from InDesign:** steals the kerning from text set in InDesign.
+Useful for extracting InDesign’s Optical Kerning values.
+* **Steal kerning groups:** steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*
+* **Steal sidebearings:** steals the sidebearing values for all selected glyphs from a 2nd font.
+Ignores metrics keys like '=x+20'. *Needs Vanilla.*

 ## OpenType
 * **Build ccmp:** Builds a Latin ccmp feature, based on the presence of i and j, and also tries to create dotlessi and dotlessj, if they are not present in the font.